Charles W. Bartlett: Biography

 In 1913, with financial backing from his wife's well-to-do family, the Bartletts traveled to India, Ceylon, Indonesia, China, and Japan.
 He arrived in Japan in 1915, where he met woodblock print publisher Watanabe Shōzaburō (1885–1962), who was a major force in early 20th-century Japanese art (shin-hanga).
+It was the Austrian artist Fritz Capelari who introduced Bartlett to Watanabe's shop, taking him to show the watercolours he had produced during his long journey; Watanabe was struck by their broad, flat areas of colour, which matched his own idea of what a modern Japanese print should look like.
 In 1916 Watanabe published 21 woodblocks from Bartlett's designs, including six prints of Japanese landscapes.
+To ease the block-carving process, Watanabe had Bartlett convert his pencil designs into Japanese-style ink-and-brush paintings before production began.
+The first series comprised six Indian scenes plus the cover print Taj Mahal at Sunset, in which light and dark values are used to notable effect, the famous mausoleum relegated to a partial, sun-drenched view in the background rather than dominating the composition; the second series of six prints depicted Japanese landscapes and townscapes in a style recalling Hiroshige, updated for a modern sensibility.
 In 1917, Bartlett and his second wife left Japan for England; however, they stopped off in Hawaii, where they remained—never returning to England.
 He did visit Japan in 1919, where he created sixteen shin-hanga prints for Watanabe.

+During that 1919 visit Bartlett also met Elizabeth Keith, with whom he formed an immediate friendship.
+He remained in contact with Watanabe throughout the following years, designing sixteen further shin-hanga prints, some depicting Hawaiian subjects such as Honolulu and Surf-Riders, the latter said to portray the Olympic swimming champion Duke Kahanamoku, which were exhibited alongside work by fellow shin-hanga artists Elizabeth Keith, Charles Bartlett's contemporary Shinsui Itō and Hiroshi Yoshida; his last shin-hanga design was Hour of Prayer, India (1925).
+A second state of Surf-Riders, made around 1920–21, darkens the solitary figure into shadow and adds a halo of mist and splashes of water at the feet that are absent from the earlier, sunlit version.

 Anna Rice Cooke (1853–1934), who founded the Honolulu Museum of Art, became Bartlett's advocate and patron.
 In 1928, Bartlett helped to found the Honolulu Printmakers along with local artists Alexander Samuel MacLeod, John Melville Kelly, and Huc-Mazelet Luquiens.
-Charles Bartlett died in Hawaii at the age of 79 on 16 April 1940.
+During his twenty-three years in Hawaii, Bartlett produced more than ninety woodblocks and etchings, though only three of these were Hawaiian-themed woodblock designs, alongside about ten hand-coloured etchings.Charles Bartlett died in Hawaii at the age of 79 on 16 April 1940.
+Most of the blocks Watanabe had used for Bartlett's prints were destroyed in the 1923 Great Kantō earthquake; on his wife's instructions, the surviving blocks were defaced after his death to prevent further printing.